There are various sayings related to diamond, and each of them emphasizes on a single point that diamonds are priceless.

 Earlier the ownership of the diamond was with Harry Winston, American Jeweller.
 It was later mounted on a ring and sold by Sotheby’s at an auction in Geneva in the year 2010.

 One of the most expensive diamond in the world diamond Graff Pink was purchased at the auction by Laurence Graff, of Graff Diamonds, hence the name Graff Pink.

 #11 Prince Diamond

 Prince Diamond was supposedly discovered in the Golconda mines in Andhra Pradesh, India.
-At 40 million UD dollars, it is one of the most expensive diamonds available in the world.
+At 40 million UD dollars, it is one of the most expensive diamond available in the world.
 It was auctioned at Christie’s in the year 2013, 16th April.